Do you want to double your profits in the next 7 weeks? Pete Williams reveals the 7 levers you need to use in this week’s podcast.

 The 7 Levers of Business to DOUBLE Your Business Profits in 7 Weeks!

 Pete Williams explains the 7 Levers of Business in this podcast.
 Pete Williams is the award-winning author and entreprenuer behind the 7 Levers system.
-Pete runs a number of highly successful businesses.
+Pete runs a number of highly successful businesses you might also want to be seeking information on selling your small business.
 They include Simplyheadsets.com.au, Infinititelecommunications, Springcom, and earHeroSports.
 Pete lives in Melbourne, Australia.
 Melbourne is known as the sporting capital of the world.
 Excepting that beacon of sporting excellence at Elland Road, Leeds of course.

 The 7 Levers of Business

 The 7 levers of business or how to double your profits.
 Every business is about profit.
 His thinking was, if we are here to make a profit, WHAT actually drives that profit?

 Any business.
 Telco, Ecommerce, Online SAAS, Bricks and Mortar, etc. The 7 Levers is a really good blueprint of what you should do.
 Doing the right stuff.

 This graphic explains the 7 Levers.